What DPSC Actually Means for Your Bank

 • Incident reporting: any fraud above ₹1 lakh must be reported to RBI within 2–3 days (channel-specific timelines)

-These 10 gaps are drawn from DPSC-related inspection observations and penalty letters available in the public domain.
-They represent the highest-frequency findings across PSU and private sector banks.
+Important These 10 gaps are drawn from DPSC-related inspection observations and penalty letters in the public domain.
+They represent the highest-frequency findings across examination cycles — your remediation prioritisation should start here.

-2. Stale app versions live — No force-upgrade or version sunset policy for mobile banking apps
+2. Stale app versions live — No force-upgrade or version sunset policy for mobile banking apps.
+Apps older than 12 months without a retirement plan are flagged individually.

-5. ATM OS end-of-life — Windows 7/XP ATMs still in production; inspectors flag each ATM individually
+5. ATM OS end-of-life — Windows 7/XP ATMs still in production.
+Inspectors flag each affected ATM individually — not as a single finding.

-6. Card tokenization gaps — Merchants still storing raw PANs; bank's tokenization rollout not complete
+6. Card tokenization gaps — Merchants still storing raw PANs; bank's tokenization rollout incomplete beyond the December 2021 mandate deadline.

-7. Weak session timeout — Internet banking timeouts set at 30 minutes instead of mandatory 15 minutes
+7. Weak session timeout — Internet banking timeouts configured at 30 minutes instead of the mandatory 15-minute maximum.

-9. PPI dormancy policy not automated — Manual dormancy review processes fail at scale; RBI expects system-enforced controls
+9. PPI dormancy policy not automated — Manual dormancy review processes fail at scale.
+RBI expects system-enforced controls with audit logs.

-10. STR reporting delays — FIU-IND STR submissions beyond the 7-day window; audit trail incomplete
+10. STR reporting delays — FIU-IND STR submissions beyond the 7-day window, with incomplete audit trail linking the fraud event to the STR timestamp.

 Building Your DPSC Compliance Evidence Pack

 Structure the evidence pack by control domain.
-For each domain, RBI inspectors typically request:
+RBI inspectors typically request five categories of evidence per domain.
+A policy document alone satisfies none of them.

-• System configuration screenshots or logs (not just policy assertions)
+• System configuration screenshots or logs — not just policy assertions about what is configured

 • Testing evidence (penetration test reports for internet/mobile banking — annual minimum)

-• Monitoring data (fraud monitoring alert logs, review records)
+• Monitoring data (fraud monitoring alert logs, review records, escalation trail)

 • Incident register (with RBI reporting dates for any reportable incidents)